Recognition of Prior Learning (RPL) at International Paramedic College

 Forms of evidence may include:

-• Work records and work resume;
+- Work records and work resume;

-• Records of workplace training;
+- Records of workplace training;

 - Records of previous formal training

-• Assessments of current skills through observation;
+- Assessments of current skills through observation;

-• Assessments of current knowledge through questioning;
+- Assessments of current knowledge through questioning;

-• Third party reports from current and previous supervisors or managers;
+- Third-party reports from current and previous supervisors or managers;

-• Evidence of relevant unpaid or volunteer experience;
+- Evidence of relevant unpaid or volunteer experience;

 - Examples of work products;

 - Portfolio of design products;

-• Photos and clippings
+- Photos and clippings

-• Videos or internet examples
+- Videos or internet examples

-• Observation by an assessor in the workplace
+- Observation by an assessor in the workplace

-• Performance appraisal
+- Performance appraisal

-• Duty statements.
+- Duty statements.

 Many of these forms of evidence would not be sufficient evidence on their own.
-When combined together with a number of evidence items, the candidate will start to provide a strong case for competence.
+When combined with several evidence items, the candidate will start to provide a strong case for competence.
 If there is insufficient evidence we may ask candidates to complete additional assessment activities, your assessor will notify you of what is required.

-Appealing recognition outcomes:
+Appealing recognition outcomes

-If the student is not satisfied with the outcomes of a recognition application, they may appeal the outcome like other assessment decisions.
+If the student is not satisfied with the outcomes of a recognition application, they may appeal the outcome, like other assessment decisions.
 Further information on the appeals process is available within the Student Information Booklet and International Paramedic College policy and procedure manual.

-Costs of RPL
+Cost of RPL

-Contact us to discuss costs of RPL for the program you are interested in
+Contact us to discuss costs of RPL for the program you are interested in before proceeding

 The following steps will be applied by International Paramedic College for handling RPL applications: